li-ju666/li-ju666.github.io/_pages/about.md

 ---

 ### About me
-I am a second-year Ph.D candidate in Scientific Computing at [Uppsala University](https://www.uu.se/en), supervised by Associate Professor [Andreas Hellander](https://www.it.uu.se/katalog/andreash).
+I am a third-year Ph.D candidate in Scientific Computing at [Uppsala University](https://www.uu.se/en), supervised by Associate Professor [Andreas Hellander](https://www.it.uu.se/katalog/andreash).
 Prior to starting my Ph.D study, I earned MS.c in Computational Science at Uppsala University, MS.c in Chemometrics at